Guide written by:

 Hammock sizes and weight limits

-Single-person hammocks range from an average of 100 to 140 cm in width.
-Double hammocks can reach up to 190 cm in width.
+Single-person hammocks range from 100 to 140 cm in width whereas double hammocks can reach up to 190 cm in width.
 Ideal for two, these models are also perfect if you measure over 6 foot as they allow you to stretch out diagonally.
 You can also find extra-large family-sized hammocks.

-Hammock chairs are generally made up of a fabric stretch measuring around 100 to over 160 cm in length.
-While smaller models will only allow you to sit upright with your legs dangling, larger models (from 140 cm) offer better support for your back and head.
-Hammock chairs measuring over 160 cm will even allow you to curl up!
+Hammock chairs are generally made of fabric measuring 100 to 160 cm in length.
+Smaller models allow you to sit upright with your legs dangling.
+Larger models start at around 140 cm and offer better support for your back and head.
+Finally, if you go for a hammock chair stretching over 160 cm, you may even be able to curl up on it!

-When it comes to choosing between a hanging hammock or one on a stand, it all depends on your installation set-up.
+When it comes to choosing between a hanging hammock or one on a stand, you need to think of your installation set-up.

-Classic hammocks can be fitted between two trees at the same height on both sides.
+Classic hammocks can be fitted between two trees but the ropes need to be fixed at the same height on both sides.
 Chair hammocks can be hung from a branch, a pergola (with the use of fixing plugs and carabiner clips) or from a beam (for indoor use).

-If you do not have a suitable fixing point, you can choose a freestanding model fitted to a wooden or metal stand.
+If you do not have a suitable fixing point, you can go for a freestanding model fitted to a wooden or metal stand.

 Caring for your hammock

-Most hammocks, with the exception of those with spreader bars, can be machine-washed on a cold wash or at a maximum temperature of 30°C, depending on the material type.
-If this isn’t possible, you can wash stains off by hand using a gentle product.
+Most hammocks can be machine-washed on a cold wash or at a maximum temperature of 30°C. If this isn’t possible – for example, if your hammock has spreader bars – you can wash stains off by hand using a mild cleaning product.
 You can then hang up the hammock outdoors to dry naturally without getting creased.

-It is also recommended to store your hammock in a dry place overnight and during the winter.
+It is also a good idea to store your hammock in a dry place overnight and during winter.

-If the hammock is being used to protect you from insects, you can fit it with a mosquito net (with or without a repellent product) for protection against mosquitos, spiders and so on.
+If you want your hammock to protect you from insects, you can fit it with a mosquito net.
+These nets may even be coated with a special repellent product for protection against mosquitos, spiders and so on.